Concordia University-Nebraska logo

 Key Highlights

-• Founded in 1894 as the Evangelisches Lutherisches Schullehrer-Seminar, specializing in teacher education.
+• Founded in 1894 as the Evangelisches Lutherisches Schullehrer-Seminar, initially focused on teacher training.

-• A private university currently serving 2,300 students.
+• A private university serving 2,300 students in a close-knit academic community.

-• Managed with an endowment of $0.1 billion.
+• Boasts an endowment of $0.1 billion, supporting its mission and programs.

-• Demonstrated strong adaptability by shifting all class languages to English during World War I.
+• Demonstrated adaptability by switching all class languages to English during World War I.

 Timeline